 Tips for guide.

 Day 01Drive to pokhara Today you will drive for 6-7 hrs and you will be in a pokhara. you can chill around pokhara lakeside.

-Day 02Day sightseeing in a valleyToday car and guide will be in your hotel for sightseen. you can visit world peace pagoda early morning, from there you can see mountain view and city view.
-After that have breakfast in a hotel and go for day trip to International mountain museum, David falls, gupteshower cave.
+Day 02Day sightseeing in a valleyToday car and guide will be in your hotel for sightseeing. you can visit world peace pagoda early morning, from there you can see mountain view and city view.
+After that have breakfast in a hotel and go for a day trip to the International mountain museum, David falls, gupteshower cave.

-Day 03Day sightseeing in valley and boatingtoday we will drive boating and for hour and drive to seti George, Mahendra cave and drive back to kathmandu.
+Day 03Day sightseeing in valley and boatingtoday we will drive boating and for hour and drive to seti George, Mahendra cave and drive back to hotel.

 Day 04Drive to Kathmandu 6-7 hrs drive to kathmandu from pokhara

 Above itinerary can be re-designed as per your interest & preferences.
 Let us know whether you would like some changes